microsoft/verona/src/compiler/ir/README.md

 ```
    Foo[int]::map[double]
 ```
-as this is the instiation for the class that has been inferred by type inference, and
+as this is the instantiation for the class that has been inferred by type inference, and
 ```
    Foo[double]
 ```
 as this is the inferred return type.
-For the method, we will look into there bodies to see what types they use, and for the classes, we generate a layout for the fields, add the type of each field as reachable, and also add the `finaliser` as a reachable method.
+For the method, we will look into their bodies to see what types they use, and for the classes, we generate a layout for the fields, add the type of each field as reachable, and also add the `finaliser` as a reachable method.